 S&P

 S&P has a long-term corporate credit rating on Pembina of 'BBB'.
-S&P also has assigned a rating of 'BBB' to each issued senior unsecured note.
+S&P has confirmed a rating of 'BBB' to each issued senior unsecured note and assigned a rating of 'BB+' to the Subordinate Notes, Series 1.